LaputanMachines/website/_posts/2019-07-15-set-function-vs-set-syntax-in-python-3.md

 category: Blog
 ---

-### PyCharm Prefers Set Syntax To A Function Call
+**TL;DR** First, a big THANKS to all those who emailed me about the inaccuracies of my original post.
+I appreciate those comments and I used them to fix the post, making the content more accurate.

-**First, a big THANKS to all those who emailed me about the inaccuracies of my original post.
-I appreciate those comments and I used them to fix the post, making the content more accurate.**
+## PyCharm Prefers Set Syntax To A Function Call

  While porting my team’s code over to Python 3, I encountered a PyCharm warning I found interesting: “Function call can be replaced with set literal.”
 The snippet of code looked a little something like this...
-We were converting an exising collection into a set using the `set()` function.
+We were converting an existing collection into a set using the `set()` function.

 ```python
 list_to_convert_to_set = [1, 2, 3, 4, 5]  # Imagine this existed somewhere in memory